Divide-And-Conquer/Divide-And-Conquer.github.io/_posts/2022-11-03-E-Cigarette-Battery-Eliminator.markdown

 <!-- outline-start -->

-This is a simple idea to re-use the batteries from a disposable E cigarette and make a cheap and useful battery eliminator.
+This is a simple idea to re-use the batteries from a disposable E-cigarette and make a cheap and useful battery eliminator.
 The circuit uses a cheap chinese module that provides battery protection, a micro USB to charge the battery, and a boost circuit, so the unit can replace 6v to 12v batteries.

+#### Typical E-Cigarette

 ![Typical E-Cigarette](:e-cigg.jpg){:data-align="center"}

 The type of E Cigarette shown above does have an easiely recoverable battery, videos for recovering these batteries are available on you tube.

+#### 3.7V 9V 5V 2A Adjustable Step Up 18650 Lithium Battery Charging Discharge Integrated Module

 ![Battery Control Module](:Module1.jpg){:data-align="center"}